gmc-code/PC-algorithms1/docs/pseudocode/iteration.rst

 .. admonition:: Tasks

-    1. Display a different image depending on which side microbit is tilted in.
+    1. What is the expected output from the code above?